 Facilities within the CMP network are guided by comprehensive multimodal corridor plans.
 These plans help identify strategies appropriate for the corridor.
 This process begins with understanding the characteristics and performance of the corridor and surrounding network.
 Land use and future growth are also considered when identifying appropriate strategies.
-SANDAG has developed a suite of strategies to possibly include in each corridor plan.

-Strategies for addressing congestion can focus on transportation system development, transportation system management (TSM), or transportation demand management (TDM) strategies.
+SANDAG has developed a suite of strategies for consideration in each corridor plan.
+Strategies for addressing congestion can focus on transportation system development, TSM, or TDM strategies.
 Improvements that focus on transportation system development are those that focus on improving access, providing priority treatments, or providing dedicated lanes that support and increase the use of multimodal travel options.
 TSM improvements aim to use the existing or future transportation system more efficiently.
 TDM reduces congestion by decreasing SOV trips and shifting trips to other modes or off-peak travel periods.

-SANDAG has identified several proposed strategies that address congestion that include transportation system development, TSM, and TDM that are foundational to the 5 Big Moves (see Chapter 2 for more details on the 5 Big Moves).
+SANDAG has identified several proposed strategies that address congestion that include transportation system development, TSM, and TDM.
 These strategies focus on leveraging existing and emerging technologies to optimize system management and operations for the multimodal transportation system while also considering advancements in transportation services to improve TDM services.
-Historically, the implementation of these strategies was carried out independently and only addressed project-specific needs; rarely were these systems or services designed and operated to meet the needs of multimodal networks and travelers, and rarely were they integrated to make the entire transportation system work optimally.
+Historically, the implementation of these strategies was carried out independently and only addressed project-specific needs; rarely were these systems or services designed and operated to meet the needs of multimodal networks and travelers, and seldomly were they integrated to make the entire transportation system work optimally.

-SANDAG's undertaking of the 5 Big Moves directly addresses the implementation of these strategies as an integrated and multimodal transportation system that offers improved access to transportation alternatives for meeting the need for all transportation users to help address congestion, improve system performance, and increase safety.
-Together, proposed strategies under the 5 Big Moves will result in a transportation system that is greater than the sum of its parts.
+The Regional Plan's undertaking of Complete Corridors, transit, Flexible Fleets, and transportation system management, along with consideration of areas with a high concentration of transportation options, density, and where people travel often, directly addresses the implementation of these strategies.
+An integrated and multimodal transportation system offers improved access to transportation alternatives for meeting the need for all transportation users to help address congestion, improve system performance, and increase safety.
+Together, these proposed strategies will result in a transportation system that is greater than the sum of its parts.
 Each strategy will tackle an aspect of the total system, but the success of each will rely on the success of the others.

-At the heart of the proposed 5 Big Moves congestion management strategies is the implementation of the Next Operating System (Next OS).
-Next OS will knit together the region's numerous transportation management systems and will enable Complete Corridors, Transit Leap, Mobility Hubs, and Flexible Fleets to work seamlessly and optimize the transportation system for all users.
-Next OS will be the digital network that analyzes data in real time from the region's physical networks, making them all work better-more integrated, more efficient, and most of all, more responsive to help address congestion.
+At the heart of the proposed congestion management strategies is the implementation of transportation system management which will knit together the region's numerous transportation management systems and will enable Complete Corridors, transit, and Flexible Fleets to work seamlessly and optimize the transportation system for all users.
+Transportation system management will be the digital network that analyzes data in real time from the region's physical networks, making them all work better-more integrated, more efficient, and most of all, more responsive to help address congestion.

-A menu of proposed strategies that will be considered under the 5 Big Moves is detailed below.
+A menu of proposed strategies that will be considered are detailed below.
 This list is not meant to be exhaustive.
 These strategies are regularly reviewed for updates and improvements.